reviewboard/reviewboard/docs/manual/users/review-requests/closing.rst

 revision it was committed as.
 If you discarded, you might explain why.

 The gray completed or discarded banners have a field for the description.
-You can enter the text here and click :guilabel:`OK`.
+You can enter the text here and click :guilabel:`Save`.
 The description will be saved immediately, and other users will be able to see it.

 This field supports rich text using the :term:`Markdown` language.
 See